openrndr/openrndr-guide/contributing.md

 The first time can take a while since it will run over 100 kotlin programs to produce the guide's screenshots and videos.
-If one of the programs gets stuck running for over 10 seconds it can be closed and the build will continue with the next program.
+If one of the programs gets stuck running for over 10 seconds, it can be closed and the build will continue with the next program.

-Once the build process is complete the guide will be found at `build/dokgen/jekyll/docs/` in markdown format and viewable in your web browser if the Docker/Jekyll container is running (next step).
+Once the build process is complete, the guide will be found at `build/dokgen/jekyll/docs/` in Markdown format and viewable in your web browser if the Docker/Jekyll container is running (next step).

 ## Preview the guide locally

 ### With Docker

-To preview the guide we need Jekyll in our system.
+To preview the guide, we need Jekyll in our system.
 One way to install Jekyll is by using a Docker container.

 1. Install [Docker](https://www.docker.com/get-started/).
 2. Start the web server